-- The organization is required to report TRED 2-a separately for employees and workers who are not employees. - The organization is required to provide a high-level overview of the content of training and education provided.
-A detailed description of the content is not required. - The type of training and education can be formal or nonformal.
+The organization is required to report TRED 2-a separately for employees and workers who are not employees.

+The organization is required to provide a high-level overview of the content of training and education provided.
+A detailed description of the content is not required.

+The type of training and education can be formal or nonformal.
 Formal training and education are institutionalized and planned by public organizations and recognized private bodies.
 Training and education in the workplace may also be considered formal if it leads to a qualification recognized by national education authorities (or equivalent).
-Nonformal training and education can include short courses, workshops, and seminars.
-Nonformal training and education may not always lead to a qualification or recognized by relevant educational authorities. - 246 Content refers to the subject areas or themes covered by the training and education.
-The content can 247 build technical, soft, and interpersonal skills.
-In addition to employability skills, the organization can 248 report if the provided training and education contributes to other aspects of a worker's lifelong 249 learning, such as: - Foundational skills necessary for further learning and development, such as numeracy and literacy, and digital skills. - Life skills that enable workers to succeed in work and society.
-For example, effective communication, household financial management, and civic engagement. - Awareness raising on specific issues, such as sexual and reproductive healthcare, workers' fundamental rights, or local conservation efforts. - 256 See reference [8] in the Bibliography. - The organization can also report whether training and education were in-person or online and the format, such as workshops, seminars, classroom training, on-the-job training, e-learning, simulations, and coaching. - The organization can report what types of training and education are mandatory or voluntary for employees and workers who are not employees. - 262 The organization can also report the frequency of training and education opportunities.
+Nonformal training and education are typically provided in short courses, workshops, or seminars, in addition to alternative and complementary to formal training.
+Nonformal training and education lead to skills or abilities not recognized by relevant educational authorities.

+- Content refers to the subject areas or themes covered by the training and education.
+The content can build technical, soft, and interpersonal skills.
+In addition to employability skills, the organization can report if the provided training and education contributes to other aspects of a worker's lifelong learning, such as: - Foundational skills necessary for further learning and development, such as numeracy and literacy, and digital skills. - Life skills that enable workers to succeed in work and society.
+For example, effective communication, household financial management, and civic engagement. - Awareness raising on specific issues, such as sexual and reproductive healthcare, workers' fundamental rights, or local conservation efforts. - 257 See reference [8] in the Bibliography. - The organization can also report whether training and education were in-person or online and the format, such as workshops, seminars, classroom training, on-the-job training, e-learning, simulations, and coaching. - The organization can report what types of training and education are mandatory or voluntary for employees and workers who are not employees. - 263 The organization can also report the frequency of training and education opportunities.

-- 263 Informal training (also referred to as informallearning) and education are unstructured and unofficial - 264 methods of learning, such as mentoring and job shadowing.
-The organization can also report planned - 265 informal training offered to its workers, especially where on-the-job training is important for - professional development, such as internships and work placements.
-The organization can report the 266 - methods used to create a culture and environment that encourages informal training, such as team-267 - building activities, instructional videos, mentorship, and shadowing programs.
-268 - The organization can describe the content of up- and re-skilling training and education for employees 269 270 affected by significant changes as reported under Disclosure SICH 3 in GRI SICH: Significant - 271 Changes for Workers 202X.
+- 264 Informal training (also referred to as informal or asynchronous learning) and education are - 265 unstructured and unofficial methods of learning, such as mentoring and job shadowing.
+The - 266 organization can also report planned informal training offered to its workers, especially where on-the- - job training is important for professional development, such as internships and work placements.
+The 267 - organization can report the methods used to create a culture and environment that encourages 268 informal training, such as team-building activities, instructional videos, mentorship, and shadowing 269 - 270 programs. - 271 The organization can describe the content of up- and re-skilling training and education for employees - affected by significant changes as reported under Disclosure SICH 3 in GRI SICH: Significant 272 273 Changes for Workers 202X.

-272 Guidance to TRED 2-b
+274 Guidance to TRED 2-b

-- 273 Transition to work refers to where employees and workers who are not employees are supported in - obtaining employment through training and education programs.
-Training and education benefit 274 275 workers transitioning to or temporarily leaving work by enabling them to acquire new or updated skills.
-276 Examples of transitions include school-to-work through internships and apprenticeships, and workers - who left their jobs to assume family responsibilities, or sheltered employment for persons with 277 278 disabilities. - erection of the second 279 The organization can also describe the employment conditions for interns and apprentices as part of its policy reported under Disclosure EMPL 2 in GRI EMPL: Employment 202X 280
+275 Transition to work refers to where employees and workers who are not employees are supported in 276 obtaining employment through training and education programs.
+Training and education benefit 277 workers transitioning to or temporarily leaving work by enabling them to acquire new or updated skills.
+278 Examples of transitions include school-to-work through internships and apprenticeships, and workers

+- 279 who left their jobs to assume family responsibilities, or sheltered employment for persons with - 280 disabilities. - rens Joner 2 Josephanomical Post this document does not represent an official post this document 281 The organization can also describe the employment conditions for interns and apprentices as part of - its policy reported under Disclosure EMPL 2 in GRI EMPL: Employment 202X 282

-Disclosure TRED 3 Completed training and education
+283 Disclosure TRED 3 Completed training and education